eviles/docker/alpine-nginx/README.md

 ### With Certbot

 Use DOMAINS to automatic obtain an SSL certificate.
-It'll take a long time.
+It'll take a long time in first run.

     docker run -d -p 80:80 -p 443:443 -e DOMAINS=example.com eviles/alpine-nginx